anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/docs/software_requirements_specification.md

  2. NFRG2: Buttons on the GUI shall be easily readable.
 GUI shall be easily readable.
  3. NFRG3: The user shall only access the database through the provided GUI.
  4. NFRG4: The GUI shall be easily understanable.
- 5. NFRG5: The user shall not need SQL knowledge to use the GUI.
+ 5. NFRG5: The GUI shall be intuitive to use.
- 6. NFRG6: The GUI shall be fast.
+ 6. NFRG6: The GUI shall not have unreasonable delays.
- 7. NFRG7: The GUI shall not have unreasonable delays.
+ 7. NFRG7: The user shall be aware of what the program does.
- 8. NFRG8: The GUI shall display a staus message based on the result of the request.
- 9. NFRG9: The GUI shall be compatible with Windows, MacOS, and Linux.
+ 8. NFRG8: The GUI shall be compatible with Windows, MacOS, and Linux.
 2. Database
  1. NFRD1: User shall not be able to drop tables.
  2. NFRD2: User shall not be able to modify columns.
  3. NFRD3: The user's query shall be validated before being processed.
+ 4. NFRD4: The user shall not need prior SQL knowledge.